starkch/nodal/docs/docs/tutorial.md

 Create: ./db/migrations/2016041500085963__create_user.js
 ```

-> NOTE: If you run into problems remember that Nodal generators will log the changes made to your server.
+> NOTE: If you run into problems with Nodal generators, remember that Nodal generators will log the changes made to your server.
 If, for example, you need to generate your user model again, you can remove the files that Nodal generated, and rerun generator commands from the command line.
-For example, if nodal g:model --user throws an error because installation of bcrypt required super user privileges, you can remove the generated files and then run sudo nodal g:model --user.
+For example, if `$ nodal g:model --user` throws an error because installation of bcrypt required super user privileges, you can remove the generated files and then run `$ sudo nodal g:model --user`.
 Nodal generators are explicit, transparent and modular so that the developer can maintain fine grain control of their server.

 As in our tweet model, Nodal generates a new migration in our `db/migrations` directory, which –upon migration– creates a users table with three fields.